Divorce Lawyer in Houston: Uncontested Divorces

-As Houston divorce lawyers, my wife and I litigate hundreds of divorces and family cases each year.
-Out of all the divorces we do, only a fraction are considered “uncontested”.
+As a Houston divorce lawyer, I litigate hundreds of divorces and family cases each year.
+Out of all the divorces I do, only a fraction are considered “uncontested”.

 Separation (agree to be divorced)